Cerebras/tensorflow/tfcompile_study/README.md

 **To replicate the experiments:**
   1. **Tensorflow Version:**
      * Based of tensorflow r1.14 branch
-     * Branch used can be found at https://github.com/Cerebras/tensorflow/tree/vishal/tf14_tfcompile/
+     * Branch used can be found [here](https://github.com/Cerebras/tensorflow/tree/vishal/tf14_tfcompile/)
      *  This tf branch was build using the default settings in `./configure`.
      * Only change in the code base is in `tensorflow/compiler/aot/codegen.cc#L774` to support `/` in node names.
        * Originally it supports names that follow C++11 Standard naming convention, so this change is to handle variable_scope.